khred/IDSM-Tutorial-Group-5/ISDM Project.md

 - How might we establish long-term cooperation with customers
 - How might we increase RM's enthusiasm and motivation for work
 - How might we improve the company's reputation in order to attract more customers
+- How might we reduce the wait time during the peak period

 ## Work products and Models